Facility Access and Registration

 Daily User and Guest Usage

-- Loyola faculty, administrators, and staff may use the Fitness and Aquatics Center on a daily basis by showing their Loyola photo ID card and may sponsor up to two guests per visit.
+- Loyola faculty, administrators, and staff may use the Fitness and Aquatic Center on a daily basis by showing their Loyola photo ID card and may sponsor up to two guests per visit.

 - Daily users and guests will be asked to complete appropriate paperwork and pay the $5 per person, per visit fee upon entering the facility.